greatscottgadgets/cynthion/docs/source/introduction.rst

   :width: 400
   :alt: Cynthion Left View

-- **PROGRAM BUTTON** - Returns control of the **CONTROL USB-C** port to the debug micro-controller and holds the FPGA in an unconfigured state.
+- **PROGRAM** - Press this button to return control of the **CONTROL** port to the debug microcontroller and hold the FPGA in an unconfigured state.

-    - *Recovery mode*: If this button is pressed during power-on it will invoke the `Saturn-V <https://github.com/greatscottgadgets/saturn-v>`__ bootloader on the **CONTROL USB-C** port.
+    - *Recovery mode*: Press this button during power-on to invoke the `Saturn-V <https://github.com/greatscottgadgets/saturn-v>`__ bootloader on the **CONTROL** port.

-- **CONTROL USB-C**  - Primary USB connector used by the host computer to control Cynthion.
+- **CONTROL**  - Primary USB connector used by the host computer to control Cynthion.
-- **USER BUTTON**    - A user-assignable button that can be used in your own designs.
+- **USER**     - A user-assignable button that can be used in your own designs.
-- **AUX USB-C**      - An auxillary USB connection that can be used in your own designs.
+- **AUX**      - An auxiliary USB connection that can be used in your own designs.

 Right View